talsel/mint-bot/README.md

 ```
 git clone https://github.com/talsel/mint-bot.git
 ```
-Change directory to /mint-bot and add required tokens in `.env` file from pre-requisites then run:
+Change directory to /mint-bot and add required tokens in the `.env` file from pre-requisites then run:
 ```
 npm install
 ```